jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (e) section 85 (dealing with applications on expiry):
   (f) section 87(3) (money for financial products must be dealt with in prescribed manner and repaid as soon as practicable if required):
   (g) section 88 (offering financial products in entity that does not exist):
+  (ga) any provision of regulations made for the purposes of clause 26 of Schedule 1 that is prescribed by the regulations to be a Part 3 offer provision and stated to give rise to civil liability under this subsection:
-  (h) clause 28 of Schedule 1 (certain persons must inform offeror about deficiencies in disclosure document under clause 26).
+  (h) clause 28 of Schedule 1 (certain persons must inform offeror about disclosure deficiencies).

 ## Part 4 — Governance of financial products